Your money-making expert. Financial journalist, TV and radio personality.

 Another big risk associated with investing in new technologies is regulation.
 For example, we’ve all seen how the price of various cryptocurrencies can be harmed when a country takes steps to ban, or announces tighter regulations on digital coins.
 These risks may also apply to AI.

-Up until very recently, Chat GPT was banned in Italy and it’s possible other jurisdictions may wish to hamper the growth of AI technologies in future – especially when we consider the negative impact AI may have on employment.
+Not long after its launch Chat GPT was banned in Italy.
+While Open AI has since resolved this issue, it’s possible other jurisdictions may wish to hamper the growth of AI technologies in future – especially when we consider the negative impact AI could have on employment.

 That being said, if you want to invest in AI, then you aren’t necessarily making a bad decision.
 Just ensure you understand the risks, and don’t invest more than you can afford to lose.
 If you’re particularly risk averse, then it may be a wise idea to invest in AI as part of a diversified portfolio in order to minimise risk.